 Firstly, AI is a big umbrella term which includes many different techniques and subsets that people easily mix together

+Terms like machine learning and deep learning are subsets to artificial intelligence.
 Most of us interact with AI on a daily basis without even realising.
 The spam filter in your inbox, Snapchat face filters, Google Maps and online shops are just a few examples.
 Now if a dog filter on Snapchat doesn’t make AI seem less frightening, I don’t know what will.